DARKNOSY/Discord-Token-Checker/README.md

 --------------------------------

-Does not have 100% accuracy but I am not the discord moderator god so
+Does not have 100% accuracy but it is what it is